 - Slow healing of cuts, insect bites and infections

-Women with Cushing syndrome may experience:
+Signs and symptoms women with Cushing syndrome may experience

 - Thicker or more visible body and facial hair (hirsutism)

 Signs and symptoms men with Cushing syndrome may experience